tap, an imprint and an homage

 who find themselves as failed men, deluded and reshaped.

-or crumble at the sight of its eyespots and tattooed freckles.
+or be crumbled by its eyespots and tattooed freckles.

 who whisper ballads, two-part soliloquies of ecstasy through hours lived and slept.